 After further discussions with Patrick Ridge, Mr and Mrs Furness decided the right thing to do for their beloved Archie was to go ahead with amputation, which was covered by his LV= Premier Pet Policy.

-Archie had his operation 4 weeks ago and is already running around and going up and down stairs.
+Archie had his operation and was soon running around and going up and down stairs.
 He is learning to use his front paw and positioning the weight in the middle.
 His recovery has been truly remarkable.